Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3: Introduction

 \cite{chen2019} applied an unsupervised clustering algorithm to Gaia DR2 data and identified 21 stellar groups in the Orion Complex.
 While nine of them overlap with stellar groups previously identified in the Orion region \citep{briceno2007, alves2012, kounkel2018}, twelve were newly discovered.
 Recently, \cite{kounkel2018} cataloged the Orion region groups using a different clustering algorithm. \cite{kounkel2020} further analyzed the groups' phase space and claimed that the entire complex is expanding from a central region.
-Here we show that the expansion is most evident in two massive stellar groups in Orion, namely OBP-near and Brice{\~n}o-1, which exhibit a ``Hubble flow'' like expansion pattern similar to those found in other star-forming regions \citep[e.g.][]{wright2018,wright2019,kuhn2019,cantat2019,roman2019}.
+Here we show that the expansion is most evident in two massive stellar groups in Orion, namely OBP-near and Brice{\~n}o-1, which exhibit a ``Hubble flow'' like expansion pattern similar to those found in other star-forming regions \citep[e.g.,][]{wright2018,wright2019,kuhn2019,kuhn2020, cantat2019,roman2019}.
 Our analysis uses \textit{Gaia} EDR3, APOGEE-2, and GALAH DR3 to characterize the stars in the phase space and determine the age of the two groups of which OBP-near is newly discovered in a previous work \citep{chen2019}.

 In Section \ref{sec:data}, we layout the data and methodology used to identify the stellar groups and study their dynamics and ages.
 Section \ref{sec:results} reports the main results of our study.
-Section \ref{sec:discussion} discusses physical scenarios that could lead to our results and compare to previous works.
+Section \ref{sec:discussion} discusses physical scenarios that could lead to our results and compares with previous works.
 Our results are briefly summarized in Section \ref{sec:conclusion}.